MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 This design document is in service of [Epic #11631](https://github.com/MaterializeInc/materialize/issues/11631) and [Correctness Property #1](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/platform/ux.md#correctness)
+(copied below).

+> *Transactions in Materialize are strictly serializable with respect to the operations that occur inside of Materialize.* Operations include:
-.
-Specifically for the first bullet point from the correctness property, “`SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements (but not `TAIL`)".
-A follow-up design document will be created for the second bullet point, "Materialize initiated acknowledgements of upstream sources (e.g., the commit of an offset by a Kafka source, the acknowledge of an LSN by a PostgresSQL source, etcetera)".
+> - `SELECT`, `INSERT`, `UPDATE`, and `DELETE` statements (but not `TAIL`)
+> - Materialize initiated acknowledgements of upstream sources (*e.g., the commit of an offset by a Kafka source, the acknowledge of an LSN by a PostgresSQL source, etcetera*)

 This document does not take any opinion on whether the changes proposed should be the default behavior or an opt-in behavior via some configuration.